Andrea Luka Zimmerman

+In Dec 2024, Second Run Films released a 2-disc Blu-ray special edition of their films.
+This includes Taşkafa, Stories of the Street (2013), Estate, a Reverie (2015), Erase and Forget (2017) and Here for Life (2019), a selection of their acclaimed shorts and a 48 page booklet with writing from Gareth Evans, Penny Woolcock, Ali Smith, So Mayer, Adrian Jackson, Andrea Zimmerman and John Berger.
+Alongside this, the British Film Institute presented the UK premiere of Wayfaring Stranger (2024) and a season dedicated to their work.
+A tour of Wayfaring Stranger alongside works by Delaine Le Bas and Damiant Le Bas takes place in Sep 2025.

 Life and career

 Andrea Luka Zimmerman grew up on several large public housing estates, including the Wohnring in Neuperlach, Germany, and left school at 16.
-After moving to London in 1991, she studied at Central Saint Martins for a PhD.
-She co-founded the film collective Vision Machine (collaborators on Academy Award-nominated feature documentary The Look of Silence).
+After moving to London in 1991, Andrea studied at Central Saint Martins, where they graduated with a BA in 1997 and a PhD (Secreting History: Spectral and Spectacular Representations of Political Violence) in 2006.

+Andrea co-founded the film collective Vision Machine (collaborators on Academy Award-nominated feature documentary The Look of Silence).
 Vision Machine was created in 2001 as an experimental filmmaking collective with the aim to research, analyse and respond to the conditions and mechanisms of economic, political and military power.
 Its members were Christine Cynn, Joshua Oppenheimer, Michael Uwemedimo, Andrea Luka Zimmerman.

 Zimmerman co-founded the cultural collective Fugitive Images, alongside Lasse Johansson and David Roberts in 2009.

-Andrea is Professor of Possible film at Central Saint Martins.
+Since January 2022, Andrea is Professor of Possible Film at Central Saint Martins.

 Awards

-In addition to awards for her films, in 2020 Zimmerman received the Filmlondon Jarman Award, which is given in recognition of work to date, with Michelle Williams Gamaker, Rosie Hastings & Hannah Quinlain, Jenn Nkiru, Larissa Sansour, Project Art Works.
+In 2020 Zimmerman received the Filmlondon Jarman Award, which is given in recognition of work to date, with Michelle Williams Gamaker, Rosie Hastings & Hannah Quinlain, Jenn Nkiru, Larissa Sansour, Project Art Works.